jenunes/katacoda-scenarios/challenge-connecting-local-mongodb-instance/step2.md

 Ok, one of the possible questions you might be thinking at this point is:
 "**What I can do with that components?**"

-MongoDB provides the following capability for data replication and availability:
+MongoDB provides the following capability for data replication and availability, and those are the components necessary to achieve these features:

 ---
 [Standalone](https://docs.mongodb.com/manual/reference/glossary/#std-term-standalone) - *Basic installation, single node which is a [mongod](https://docs.mongodb.com/manual/reference/program/mongod/#mongodb-binary-bin.mongod), the application must connect on [mongos](https://docs.mongodb.com/manual/reference/program/mongos/) running alone.*